19hours/sg-statutes/Acts/Visiting Forces Act.md

 shall in any proceedings in any court of Singapore be conclusive evidence of the facts so stated.

-(3) For the purposes of section 4, the following provisions shall have effect in any proceedings in any court of Singapore:
+(3) For the purposes of section 4, all the following provisions shall have effect in any proceedings in any court of Singapore:

-(a) a document purporting to be a passport issued by or on behalf of a government and to be so issued in respect of a person bearing the name in which a person is referred to in the proceedings (whether as a party thereto or otherwise) shall, unless the contrary is proved, be deemed to have been issued by that government and to relate to the person so referred to;
+(a) a document purporting to be a passport issued by or on behalf of a government and to be so issued in respect of a person bearing the name in which a person is referred to in the proceedings (whether as a party to the proceedings or otherwise) shall, unless the contrary is proved, be deemed to have been issued by that government and to relate to the person so referred to;

-(b) an entry in a passport containing such a statement as is mentioned in section 4(1)(b) and purporting to be made by or on behalf of the appropriate authority of the sending country shall, unless the contrary is proved, be deemed to have been so made; and
+(b) an entry in a passport containing such a statement as is mentioned in section 4(1)(b) and purporting to be made by or on behalf of the appropriate authority of the sending country shall, unless the contrary is proved, be deemed to have been so made;

 (c) a mark or indication in a passport purporting to be made by or on behalf of the Minister shall, unless the contrary is proved be deemed to have been so made.

-(4) For the purposes of this Part, the production of an uncancelled entry made by or on behalf of the appropriate authority of the sending country in a document purporting to be a passport issued by a government (other than Singapore) stating that the person mentioned therein (not being a citizen of Singapore or ordinarily resident therein) is a dependant of a member of a visiting force of that country or of a civilian component of that force shall in any proceedings in any court of Singapore be sufficient evidence of the fact so stated unless the contrary is proved.
+(4) For the purposes of this Part, the production of an uncancelled entry made by or on behalf of the appropriate authority of the sending country in a document purporting to be a passport issued by a government (other than Singapore) stating that the person mentioned in such document (not being a citizen of Singapore or ordinarily resident in Singapore) is a dependant of a member of a visiting force of that country or of a civilian component of that force shall in any proceedings in any court of Singapore be sufficient evidence of the fact so stated unless the contrary is proved.

 (5) Where a person is charged with an offence against the law of Singapore and at the time when the offence is alleged to have been committed he was a member of a visiting force or a member of a civilian component of such a force, a certificate issued by or on behalf of the appropriate authority of the sending country, stating that the alleged offence, if committed by him, arose out of and in the course of his duty as a member of that force or component, as the case may be, shall in any such proceedings be sufficient evidence of that fact unless the contrary is proved.

-(6) For the purposes of section 7(1), any certificate of the Public Prosecutor given thereunder shall in any proceedings be conclusive evidence of the facts stated therein.
+(6) For the purposes of section 7(1), any certificate of the Public Prosecutor given under that section shall in any proceedings be conclusive evidence of the facts stated therein.

-## PART III
+## PART 3

 DESERTERS AND ABSENTEES WITHOUT LEAVE

 ### Apprehension and disposal of deserters and absentees without leave

-15\.—(1) Subject to this section, sections 123, 167 and 168 of the Singapore Armed Forces Act (which relate to the apprehension, custody and delivery into military custody of deserters and absentees without leave from the Singapore Armed Forces) shall within Singapore apply in relation to deserters and absentees without leave from the forces of any country to which this section applies as they apply in relation to deserters and absentees without leave from the Singapore Armed Forces.
+15\.—(1) Subject to this section, sections 123, 167 and 168 of the Singapore Armed Forces Act (Cap.
+295) (which relate to the apprehension, custody and delivery into military custody of deserters and absentees without leave from the Singapore Armed Forces) shall within Singapore apply in relation to deserters and absentees without leave from the forces of any country to which this section applies as they apply in relation to deserters and absentees without leave from the Singapore Armed Forces.

 [7/72]

 (2) The powers conferred by sections 123, 167 and 168 of the Singapore Armed Forces Act as applied by subsection (1) shall not be exercised in relation to a person except in compliance with a request (whether specific or general) of the appropriate authority of the country to which he belongs.

-[7/72]

 (3) In sections 123, 167 and 168 of the Singapore Armed Forces Act as applied by subsection (1), references to the delivery of a person into military custody shall be construed as references to the handing over of that person to such authority of the country to which he belongs, at such place in Singapore as may be designated by the appropriate authority of that country.

-[7/72]

 (4) In this section, references to the country to which a person belongs are references to the country from whose forces he is suspected of being or (where he has surrendered himself) appears from his confession to be a deserter or absentee without leave.

-[7/72]

 ### Evidence for purposes of section 15

 16\.
-For the purposes of any proceedings under or arising out of any provision of the Singapore Armed Forces Act as applied by section 15 —
+For the purposes of any proceedings under or arising out of any provision of the Singapore Armed Forces Act (Cap.
+295) as applied by section 15 —

 (a) a document purporting to be a certificate under the hand of the Minister, stating that a request has been made for the exercise of the powers mentioned in section 15(2), and indicating the effect of the request, shall be sufficient evidence, unless the contrary is proved, that the request has been made and of its effect; and

-(b) a document purporting to be a certificate under the hand of the officer commanding a unit or detachment of any of the forces of a country to which this section applies, stating that a person named and described therein was at the date of the certificate a deserter, or absentee without leave, from those forces shall be sufficient evidence, unless the contrary is proved, of the facts appearing from the document to be so certified.
+(b) a document purporting to be a certificate under the hand of the officer commanding a unit or detachment of any of the forces of a country to which this section applies, stating that a person named and described in the document was at the date of the certificate a deserter, or absentee without leave, from those forces shall be sufficient evidence, unless the contrary is proved, of the facts appearing from the document to be so certified.

 [7/72]

-## PART IV
+## PART 4

 ATTACHMENT OF PERSONNEL AND MUTUAL POWERS OF COMMAND